-- 1. substances/drugs deemed illegal under Chapter 893. - 2. drugs or controlled substances that constitute a felony under Florida statute. - 3. are types of cannabis, including, but not limited to, marijuana and hemp, and derivatives of such, including, but not limited to THC and CBD products. - 4. prescription medication not prescribed for the student who is in possession of the medication, or any prescription medication not authorized by SBBC Policy 6305: Administration of Medications/Treatments. - BB.
-Under the Influence Any student who attends a school or school-sponsored event subsequent to having used or ingested any mood-altering substance or unauthorized substance as defined within this policy. - CC.
-Violent Behavior The use of physical force that causes damage or injury or violates or abuses another person or property. - DD.Very Serious Substantive Threat A risk outcome as defined by SBBC Policy 4380: Behavioral Threat Assessment (BTA). - EE.
+- X. Under the Influence Any student who attends a school or school-sponsored event subsequent to having used or ingested any mood-altering substance or unauthorized substance as defined within this policy. - Y. Violent Behavior The use of physical force that causes damage or injury or violates or abuses another person or property. - Z. Very Serious Substantive Threat A risk outcome as defined by Policy 2130: Behavioral Threat Assessment (BTA). - AA.
 Fighting-Major (Mutual Combat) Mutual combat, mutual altercation.
 Mutual participation of two or more persons using force or physical violence that results in injury requiring professional medical attention.
-Lower-level fights, including pushing, shoving, or altercations that stop on verbal command are not required to be reported in SESIR. - FF.
-Disruptive Behavior Behavior that causes confusion or disorder or interrupts, interferes, or impedes normal classroom or school activities. - GG.
+Lower-level fights, including pushing, shoving, or altercations that stop on verbal command are not required to be reported in SESIR. - BB.
+Disruptive Behavior Behavior that causes confusion or disorder or interrupts, interferes, or impedes normal classroom or school activities. - CC.
 Weapons For purposes of this policy, weapons are defined in two categories, Class "A" or Class "B." An object which can be defined as a Class "A" weapon pursuant to this policy shall be conclusively determined to be a Class "A" weapon and further classifications shall not be considered. - 1.
 Weapons Class A (Possessing/Displaying/Using/Selling/Transmitting) include, all Weapons and Firearms defined in Chapter 790, Florida Statute.
 A firearm, instrument, or object that can inflict serious harm on another person or can place a person in reasonable fear of serious harm.
 This category includes, but is not limited to: - a.
-Firearms including, but not limited to, hand gun, zip gun, pistol, rifle, shotgun, and starter gun (operable or inoperable, loaded or unloaded), but excluding a BB gun, hard pellet gun, or airsoft gun. - i.
-Note that a student who wields or threatens with a BB gun, hard pellet gun, or airsoft gun is considered in possession of a weapon under Rule 6A-1.0017, F.A.C.
-These incidents shall be handled in accordance with possession of a Class A weapon under this policy and SBBC policy 5090. - b.
+Firearms including, but not limited to, hand gun, zip gun, pistol, rifle, shotgun, and starter gun (operable or inoperable, loaded or unloaded) - b.
 Explosive propellants or destructive devices (operable or inoperable), including bombs - c.
 Dirks - d.
 Metallic/Brass knuckles includes, but is not limited to, any device or instrument made of metal or other materials, designed to fit around the knuckles/fingers - e.
 Billie clubs - f.
-Tear gas gun - g.
+Tear gas - g.
 Electric weapon or device (stun/taser gun) - h.
 Slungshot A slungshot is a striking weapon consisting of weight or other hard object affixed on a flexible handle or strap - i.
 Chemical weapon or device with the capacity to hold more than 2 ounces of the chemical - j.
 Flare gun - k.
-Ice pick - Knives Any knife that may inflict harm on another person, or could be used to intimidate/threaten another person, including, but not limited to, fixed blade knives, regardless of size, switch blade knives, razor blades, or box cutters, but excluding, bluntbladed table knives and common pocket knives, defined as a folding knife with a blade of 3 3/4 inches or less. (see Class B weapons/items for other knives).
+Ice pick - Knives Any knife that may inflict harm on another person, or could be used to intimidate/threaten another person, including, but not limited to, fixed blade knives, regardless of size, switch blade knives, razor blades, or box cutters, but excluding, bluntbladed table knives and common pocket knives (see Class B weapons/items for other knives). - 2.

-- i.
-Note that a student who wields or threatens with a common pocketknife is considered in possession of a weapon under Rule 6A-1.0017, F.A.C.
-These incidents shall be treated consistent with possession of a Class A weapon under this policy and SBBC policy 5090. - 2.
 Weapons Class B (Possessing/Displaying/Using/Selling/Transmitting) are restricted from school grounds/property, school-sanctioned activities and transportation.
 This category includes, but is not limited to: - a.
 Chain (i.e., household, industrial) - b.
 Pipe a hollow cylinder or tube made of metal, wood, plastic, or similar material - c.
 Other pointed instruments or sharp objects, other than school supplies (i.e., pencil, compass) - d.
-Nunchakus, Chinese stars - e.
+Nunchakus, Chinese stars

+- e.
 Chemical weapon or device such as pepper spray or mace with the capacity to hold two ounces or less of the chemical - f.
-Ammunition and any component thereof, including, but not limited to, bullets, shotgun shells, bullet shell casings and magazine clips - g.
-Slingshot A slingshot is a hand-held and hand-powered device consisting of a frame with attached rubber strap/straps, used for shooting objects - h.
-Flammable liquids or combustible materials - i.
-Projectile Device including, but not limited to, BB guns, hard pellet guns, and paint ball guns
+Ammunition and any component thereof, including, but not limited to, bullets, shotgun shells, bullet shell casings and magazine clips - Slingshot A slingshot is a hand-held and hand-powered device consisting of a frame with attached rubber strap/straps, used for shooting objects - h.
+Flammable liquids or combustible materials - Projectile Device including, but not limited to, BB guns, hard pellet guns, and paint ball guns